If MRSA has set you back, we'll help you move forward

-Although cases of MRSA infection have reduced in recent years, there were still more than 350 cases of MRSA bloodstream infections in a recent 12 month period, recorded by NHS trusts.
+Although cases of MRSA infection have reduced in recent years, there are still hundreds of cases of MRSA bloodstream infections recorded by NHS trusts every year.

 Proof that an individual was infected by MRSA is not enough make a successful claim.
 It must also be demonstrated that the person was exposed to infection as a result of clinical negligence on the part of the hospital; demonstrating this negligence will depend on the facts of the case.